 What investor clients were (or were not) told at the time of the recommendation and later may also be a material issue as that information has unfolded.

-Brokers and financial advisors also have a responsibility to conduct an investigation.
-Due diligence includes an initial investigation into the GPB investment: and that includes potential benefits, risks, and tax consequences, as well as a review and investigation of GPB itself, the underlying business, the history of the company or business as well as key individuals, and other relevant factors, including any actual or potential conflicts of interest.
+Brokerage firms and financial advisors representing investors may also be responsible for conducting an investigation.
+Due diligence includes an initial investigation into the GPB investment, which includes potential benefits, risks, and tax consequences.
+It also includes reviewing and investigating GPB itself, the underlying business, the company’s history, key individuals, and other relevant factors, including potential conflicts of interest.

-Appropriate due diligence would further identify issues that concern investors (compared to other potential investments), including high costs, high commissions, illiquidity, and conflicts of interest that would make the investment not suitable for retail investors or certain classes of retail investors, such as retirees, elderly investors, etc. if the investments are long-term and illiquid in nature, that more than likely would not suit the investment objectives, needs, or goals of an elderly or retired investor in many cases.
+Further due diligence would identify issues concerning investors (compared to other potential investments), including high costs, commissions, and illiquidity.
+Similarly, conflicts of interest could make the investments unsuitable for retail investors or certain classes of investors, such as the elderly.
+In many cases, long-term and illiquid investments are less likely to suit the investment objectives, needs, or goals of an elderly or retired investor.

 There may also be issues regarding whether due diligence files were properly updated as material issues, including those noted above, were made public or could have been discoverable by the firms.